What Is Adderall?

 - Coma and convulsions

-- Sudden Death for Patients diagnosed with Cardiac disease: Several medical reports have stated that administration of amphetamines to patients with existing heart problems have caused their immediate death.
+Several medical reports have stated that the administration of amphetamines to patients with existing heart problems has caused sudden death.

-Before taking this drug, make sure you don’t have the following conditions listed below:
+Before taking Adderall or Adderall XR, make sure you don’t have the following conditions listed below:

 - Clogged artery walls